plaidml/plaidml/docs/tile/about.rst

 * Heterogenous compute topologies

-* Detailed performance and cost estimates
+* Detailed performance and cost estimation

+These and other low-level features also make it easier to write code or co-design for software-hardware conceptual interfaces, programs, etc.